fidian/presentations/docs/signs-signals-and-codes-merit-badge/index.md

 Grade 1 vs Grade 2 (shortcut symbols).
 Interestingly, reading braille uses the brain's visual cortex.

+Numbers in Nemeth Braille Code are lowered by one position.

 ----

 5a: Either by sight or by touch, identify the letters of the braille alphabet that spell your name.
 By sight or touch, decode a braille message at least six words long.